 I ordered MacIntyre’s book as soon as we heard about Damian’s new project and I am happy to report that it is a brilliant book.
 Even if spy books are not your cup of tea, it is very likely you will enjoy this one, a real page turner with its incredible true story, sense of humor and larger-than-life characters.

-So, in our first look at A Spy Among Friends today, I would love to share with you the story that the mini-series will tell without giving away too many details as well as discuss why Damian Lewis is perfect for the character they he bring to life: Nicholas Elliott.
+So, in our first look at A Spy Among Friends, I would love to share with you the story that the mini-series will tell without giving away too many details as well as discuss why Damian is perfect for the character he brings to life:

 Elliott is Philby’s fellow Cambridge graduate, a longtime colleague and his best friend who believed nobody knew Philby like he did!
 And MacIntyre chooses to tell the 20th century’s greatest spy story through Kim Philby’s longtime relationship with Nick Elliott.

-And good-bye Bobby, hello Nick!
-Here’s your first look at Damian Lewis as Nicholas Elliott.
-I could not help laugh when I saw this picture since Niicholas Elliott has a memoir called Never Judge A Man By His Umbrella!
+And here is Damian Lewis as Nicholas Elliott.
+I could not help laugh when I saw this picture since Nicholas Elliott has a memoir called Never Judge A Man By His Umbrella!

 The book’s first few pages find two middle-aged British gentlemen having tea at an apartment in Beirut in 1963.
 Nicholas Elliott is here to make Kim Philby, now a lower level agent in the MI-6, with a cover job as journalist in Beirut, confess to his betrayal against the UK.